Kanawegalla Maligathanna Ruins – කනවේගල්ල මාලිගාතැන්න නටබුණ්

 Quoted from Dr Ashan Geeganage

 “……..
-Previously when I came to find about Kanawegalla maligathenna inscription a local guy said it is found on a rock bordering the lake on the mountain slope and it was submerged at that time.
+Previously when I came to find about Kanawegalla Maligathenna inscription a local guy said it is found on a rock bordering the lake on the mountain slope and it was submerged at that time.
 He also said there were plenty of ruins all over the mountain that one could explore for many hours.
 So we decided to give it a try this time around since we had time on our hands and also because we thought that it would have been linked to Endagala too.

 The size of these suggested that Kanavagalla Malighatenna could be an extended part of Endagala and might have been the royal complex while Endagala been the leisure activity center.
-According to the guide there were no pagodas around and that also tallied with our assumptions.
+According to the guide, there were no pagodas around and that also tallied with our assumptions.

 Though there were many ruins to be explored we decided to get back to the village to end our quest.
 It seems this was a royal complex belonging to one of those southern rulers established on the slopes of mountain range and out of sight of northern rulers who were searching for them.
 The area needs to be explored and studied well to understand the significance of this forgotten kingdom around Ekiriyankumbura to fill up the gaps in our history. …….

-To access the site you need to travel 12 km on the Padiyathalawa Road from Bibile and pass the bridge over Maduru Oya in Kanawegalla and travel approximately 400 meters to turn off towards the ruins.
+To access the site you need to travel 12 km on the Padiyathalawa Road from Bibile pass the bridge over Maduru Oya in Kanawegalla and travel approximately 400 meters to turn off towards the ruins.
 Travel approximately 3 km on this road.
-From here you will need the service of a guide to locate ruins at the mountains.
+From here you will need the service of a guide to locate ruins in the mountains.

 photo and information by the curtsey of Dr. Ashan Geeganage